Pennsylvania Department of Health

 On the above dates mentioned no additional excess higher-level staff were available to compensate this deficiency.

-An interview with the Nursing Home Administrator (NHA) on May 13, 2025, at approximately 2:30 PM, confirmed the facility had not met the required nurse aide to resident ratios on the above dates.
+An interview with the Nursing Home Administrator on June 9, 2025, at 4:00 PM, confirmed the facility had not met the required nurse aide to resident ratios on the above dates.

-2. DON/designee will conduct an initial audit of the past two weeks scheduled to determine if CNA staffing ratio is in compliance.
+2. NHA/designee will conduct an initial audit of the past two weeks scheduled to determine if CNA staffing ratio is in compliance.

-4. DON/designee will conduct random audits of facility CNA staffing ratios weekly for four weeks, then monthly for two months thereafter to verify proper CNA staffing ratios..
-Results of audits will be reviewed by the Quality Assurance Performance Improvement Committee and changes will be made as necessary.
+4. NHA/designee will conduct random audits of facility CNAstaffing ratios x for 4 weeks, then monthly for 2 x monthsthereafter to verify proper CNA staffing ratios.
+Results of audits will be reviewed by the QAPI Committee and changes will be made as necessary.

 § 211.12(f.1)(4) LICENSURE Nursing services. :State only Deficiency.